drvinceknight/sal/README.md

     >>> P[-3, 70]
     0.166667

-## To test that the results listed in this README are correct:
+## To test that the results listed in this README are as expected

     $ python -m pytest --doctest-glob=README.md